Feihe-Huang/Feihe-Huang/README.md

 <br/>

-I am a curious explorer who thrives in wearing multiple hats (Full Stack Developer 🌐, App Developer 📱, AI Experimenter 🤖, and occasional movie buff🎥).
+I am a curious explorer who thrives in wearing multiple hats (Full Stack Developer 🌐, App Developer 📱, AI Experimenter 🤖, and occasional movie buff 🎥).
 I enjoy diving into new technologies 🔧 and using them to create impactful solutions 💡.
 Whether it’s building scalable systems, experimenting with algorithms, or designing user-friendly interfaces, I’m always eager to learn and innovate 🚀.

 ### 🧐 More About Me: